 Puritan pastors were great visitors (to teach, examine, catechize); see Baxter’s The Reformed Pastor (17th century), who argued that visitation was the principal means for reforming/reviving the church.
 Spurgeon spent much of his early ministry going from house to house to help people – and to risk infection – during a cholera epidemic.
 He didn’t just prepare sermons on Jehovah Rapha; he demonstrated God’s care in person.

-I might mention that, visitation of the sick was a much more onerous work than it used to be, pre-antibiotics, thus occupying a greater part of the pastor’s week than it does today.
+I might mention that, visitation of the sick was a much more onerous work than it used to be, thus occupying a greater part of the pastor’s week than it does today.
+And it was pre-antibiotics!

 All this to say that, visitation of the sick, shut-ins, and really, all members, has a 2000-year tradition behind it, backed by biblical teaching.
 While I would concede that social dynamics need to shape how we do visitation (in Baxter’s time, people worked from the home, so the pastor could drop in unannounced and probably catch the whole family at home; try to do that today!), this simply means that we must work through what visitation looks like in our busy lives.
 Isn’t that how ministry works? = We do the biblical, we figure out how to do it best today.

-Second, I seem to detect logical errors, especially non sequiturs and Excluded Middles (falsely or unnecessarily framing matters as black or white).
+Second, I seem to detect logical errors, especially non sequitur and Excluded Middles (falsely or unnecessarily framing matters as black or white).

 Namely: “It is never enough; it can lead to pastor burnout; (thus) it leads to high pastor turnover; it starts a country club mentality; it kills evangelism.”